 Like Xanax, Etizolam is opioid-based and used to treat or study anxiety effects, depression, and similar mental disorders.
 However, Etizolam is extremely potent as is ten times stronger than Valium.
 The potency of the drug can lead to an aggressive risk and rate of addiction in recreational users.

 When recreational drug users substitute Etizolam for Xanax, regardless of an intentional decision on the user’s part, serious health risks come into play.
 Etizolam dependency comes with a set of intense withdrawal risks including seizures, insomnia, breathing difficulty, intense headache, blurred vision, and slurred speech.

 When patients have an addiction to Etizolam it requires the help of a rehab professional or facility to successfully detox.

 Etizolam vs Xanax: Finding Treatment

 If you or a loved one struggles with Etizolam vs Xanax, then you’ll want to find an appropriate treatment facility.
-A great place to start is Serenity House Detox which is a full-service xanax addiction treatment center in West Palm Beach, FL.
+A great place to start is Serenity House Detox & Recovery which is a full-service xanax addiction treatment center in Jupiter, FL.
 Call us directly at 866.294.5306 if you have any questions about Etizolam or Xanax and how to get on the road to recovery ASAP.